from Stewart Springs

 Except hot springs.
 As much as I love icy baths, hot springs are my preferred choice if I plan to spend time immersed in water.
 Hot springs are geothermally heated from inside the earth.
 Since hot water holds more suspended solids than cold water, hot springs often have high mineral content.
 They often smell of sulfur and other minerals, which many believe adds to their therapeutic properties.The use of water for mental and physical health and well-being (hydrotherapy) dates back to ancient civilizations.
 The boom of hot springs resorts peaked in the 1920s in the U.S. We are blessed with an abundance of hot springs in our region.
 Here are a few of my favorites near Ashland:

 Located outside of Weed, Calif., Stewart is a well-developed facility that has been around since the late 1800s.
 The protocol at the springs is to sit in your hot springs-filled clawfoot tub* for between two and seven minutes, then towel up, step outside and plunge into icy cold Parks Creek right outside.
 Repeat.
 Repeat again and again for 90 minutes, which is how long you rent your bathing room.

-*Ed.: Actually water's propane heated, coming out of ground cold.
-It's #1 misunderstanding of place, legions thinking it a hot springs.
-Perhaps tying it is mistaking hired managers for actual, uber-absentee owners.
+* Ed.: Actually, water's propane heated, coming out of ground cold.
+It's #1 misunderstanding of place, legions thinking it (or at least liking to call it) a hot springs.
+Perhaps tying it is mistaking hired managers for actual, absentee owners.

 There are many other healing opportunities at Stewart, including a dry wood-fired sauna, massage, rustic cabins and nearby hiking opportunities.
 Pro tip: It is much easier to do the polar plunge when you are able to jump back into a hot bath.